U.S. Supreme Court backs conservatives against California donor disclosure

 California requires that charities provide a copy of the tax form they file with the U.S. Internal Revenue Service that lists donors who contribute big amounts of money.
 Larger groups must disclose donors who contribute $200,000 or more in any year.
 That information is not posted online and is kept confidential but some has been disclosed in the past.

-The San Francisco-based 9th U.S. Circuit Court of Appeals in 2018 reversed a federal judge's ruling in favor of the groups, prompting the appeal to the Supreme Court, which heard arguments in March. read more
+The San Francisco-based 9th U.S. Circuit Court of Appeals in 2018 reversed a federal judge's ruling in favor of the groups, prompting the appeal to the Supreme Court, which heard arguments here in March.

 Our Standards: The Thomson Reuters Trust Principles.